Table of Contents

 B2B space is costly.
 Businesses pay huge amounts for these products, and providing a simple free trial relieves them of stress.
 You need to provide a free trial with a credit/debit card commitment.

-This free trial is the best time for you to showcase your product, the features you offer, and how efficient your support team is.
+This free trial best practices is the best time for you to showcase your product, the features you offer, and how efficient your support team is.
 This free trial has to be long enough for people to see how your features can help their business and short enough for them not to get a chance to explore all the features.

 → Canva, the leading design tool, offers a 30-day free trial.
 The users will get access to all the paid features in Canva, and they can try out pretty much any element, color, design, or photo without any limitations.
 They just have to sign up and provide their credit, and debit card details.
 (Source)